tlinnet/docker_relax/README.md

 [Please see the notebook online here for reference, and follow it.](https://github.com/tlinnet/docker_relax/blob/master/JupyterLab/relaxation_analysis.ipynb)

-**Everything is handled in JupyterLab**
+**Everything is handled in Jupyter**

 * The data is downloaded with bash command curl
 * The data is unpacked with bash command unzip
 * The data is arranged into folders
 * The data is analysed with [NMRPipe](https://spin.niddk.nih.gov/NMRPipe/ref/scripts/) script [peakHN.tcl](https://spin.niddk.nih.gov/NMRPipe/ref/scripts/peakhn_tcl.html)
-* The spectrum is plotted in matplotlib in JupyterLab
+* The spectrum is plotted in matplotlib in Jupyter
 * An analysis script for **relax** is written and executed
 * All data is analysed in **relax**